-I have been extremely honored, when I have received a review copy of Ricardo’s newest cookbook Ricardo Vegetables First 120 Vibrant Vegetable-Forward Recipes from Appetite by Penguin Random House, which was released on April 23r, 2019.
+I have been extremely honoured, when I have received a review copy of Ricardo’s newest cookbook Ricardo Vegetables First 120 Vibrant Vegetable-Forward Recipes from Appetite by Penguin Random House, which was released on April 23r, 2019.
 I can’t thank you enough Appetite by Penguin Random House 🙂 I am so excited to have this amazing opportunity to review this Ricardo Larrivee’s new cookbook Ricardo Vegetables First 120 Vibrant Vegetable-Forward Recipes.
-I am going to tell you what I like about this book and what recipes you can find in this cookbook, as well as I will share with you one of my favorite recipe from this new cookbook and that recipe will be Green Pea Crepes with Warm Green Vegetable Salad.
+I am going to tell you what I like about this book and what recipes you can find in this cookbook, as well as I will share with you one of my favourite recipe from this new cookbook and that recipe will be Green Pea Crêpes with Warm Green Vegetable Salad.

 When I first received this cookbook, I have instantly fallen in love with.
-When I was reading the first pages of this cookbook, where Ricardo explains where his original idea of writing this cookbook comes from “family roots of vegetable gardening”, it pleased me right away and brought some beautiful memories on the back of my mind.
+When I was reading the first pages of this cookbook, where Ricardo explains where his original idea of writing this cookbook comes from “family roots of vegetable gardening”, it pleased me right away and brought some beautiful memories to the back of my mind.
 Because I am a big fan of vegetable gardening and as I have grown up in a family, where my grandmother had a huge vegetable garden and my parents as well cultivated their own vegetable garden, it was obvious, that I am gonna love this cookbook.

-Ricardo Larrivee is a celebrity chef who became a household name for a Food Network star.
+Ricardo Larrivee is a celebrity chef who became a household name as a Food Network star.
 Named a member of the Order of Canada for advocating the importance of cooking and eating together.
-And here is, where I so agree with Ricardo and also I am trying to advocate the same goal, that cooking with fresh ingredients and sharing meal together is so important for family bonding, communication, nutrition, health, social, and mental benefit.
+And here is, where I so agree with Ricardo, and also I am trying to advocate the same goal, that cooking with fresh ingredients and sharing meal together is so important for family bonding, communication, nutrition, health, social, and mental benefit.

-Ricardo Larrivee’s new cook book comes in colorful hardcover and offers 120 vibrant vegetable-forward & easy to prepare recipes.
-This isn’t vegetarian cookbook.
+Ricardo Larrivee’s new cook book comes in colourful hardcover and offers 120 vibrant vegetable-forward & easy to prepare recipes.
+This isn’t a vegetarian cookbook.
 It’s about vegetables playing the main and leading role in our daily cooking.
 You will find meat and seafood, recipes calling for chicken stock or bacon garnish.

 These 120 original, bright and easy-to-make-recipes are all triple tested by Ricardo’s team.
 Recipes aren’t presented according to courses, themes, chapters or types of vegetables.
-Instead they go from simple to more complex recipes.
+Instead, they go from simple to more complex recipes.
 As the first half of the recipes looks super simple, I would suggest this cookbook even for the beginners in the kitchen.
-By the time you will get into the more complex recipes, you will be a pro 😉 I personally find, that all steps are clearly explained and it was easy for me to follow the recipe step by step.
+By the time you will get into the more complex recipes, you will be a pro 😉 I personally find, that all steps are clearly explained, and it was easy for me to follow the recipe step by step.

 As I mentioned before (and I want to go back to this) the vegetable first cookbook starts with simple recipes and gradually grows into more complex and detailed recipes.
 Which is an excellent idea, you know when you open in the middle, you will find recipes requiring more ingredients or more time to cook.
 Then on the other hand, if you open at the beginning of the cookbook, you will find easy appetizers, sauce, dips or salads.

-There is not table of content or chapters in this cookbook.
-Which I found personally little inconvenient, because we are so used to of looking for recipes by the alphabetical order.
-But it has two detailed indexes: “INDEX BY VEGETABLES” and INDEX BY TYPE OF RECIPE” , where you can look for and idea recipe by vegetable or by the type of recipe, for example; Drinks & Cocktails, Brunch, Soups, Condiments & sauces, etc.
+There is no table of content or chapters in this cookbook.
+Which I found personally a little inconvenient, because we are so used to of looking for recipes by the alphabetical order.
+But it has two detailed indexes: “INDEX BY VEGETABLES” and INDEX BY TYPE OF RECIPE” where you can look for and idea recipe by vegetable or by the type of recipe, for example; Drinks & Cocktails, Brunch, Soups, Condiments & sauces, etc.

-On the other hand this vegetable first cookbook has nice 19 introduction pages, which represents the following recipes or the theme.
+On the other hand, this vegetable first cookbook has nice 19 introduction pages, which represents the following recipes or the theme.
 For example:

 - DIPPING IN – A NEW SPIN ON THE VEGGIE PLATTER; An eye-catching assortment of vegetables (Hello, Fennel, Rainbow carrots, red endives).
 Dips reinvented with international seasoning and alternative bases.
-The update crudite platter feels 100% fresh and new.
+The update crudités platter feels 100% fresh and new.